 Cellars

 Repair category -

-Notes N/A.
+Notes Not applicable.

 Electricity

 Repair category 1

+Notes No significant defects evident.

+I have assumed that the older consumer unit is no longer in use and this should be confirmed.

-Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
-It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.
+It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.

 Gas

 Repair category 1

-Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
+Notes No significant defects evident.
+Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.

-Water, plumbing and bathroom fittings
+► Water, plumbing and bathroom fittings

 Repair category 1

-Notes Seals around bath and shower areas are frequently troublesome.
+Notes No significant defects evident.
+Seals around bath and shower areas are frequently troublesome.
 Failure to seals can result in dampness/decay within hidden areas of the property.

-Heating and h ot water Repair category 2 Notes The central heating boiler is of an older design.
+Heating and hot water Repair category 2 Notes The boiler and some of the radiators are of an older design.
 Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
 Future repair or replacement should be anticipated.
 It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.